abain-io/clickygame/README.md

-React App - Clicky Game is a game where you click on a Pic (an image) to gain points, but if you click on an image that you previously clicked on, it will start again.
+React App - "Clickygame" is a game where you click on a picture (or image) to gain points; but if you click on an image that was previously clicked on, it will start over again.
+So remember which images you have alredy clicked on.
 Good luck!  -Andrew Bain

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).